 A communicable disease is a disease caused by a germ which can be passed on to other people by a variety of means.
 The germ may spread rapidly and can possibly affect many people in the community in a short period of time.
 A timely response and intervention by the health agency is needed to control its further spread.
 Examples of communicable diseases are the sexually transmitted infections (STIs), hepatitis C, pertussis and influenza.

-Pampletes and Factsheets
+Pamphlets and Factsheets

 Chlamydia Pamphlet